 What types of equipment and making does Co-Works have?

-Co-Works includes an eclectic mix of digital fabrication, traditional fabrication, 2D printing, sewing and textiles processes, programming and electronics, virtual reality, machine learning, and more.
+Co-Works includes an eclectic mix of 3D printing and digital fabrication, traditional fabrication, sewing and textiles processes, programming and electronics, virtual reality, machine learning, and more.
 See more details here.

 How does Co-Works training work?